common-voice/common-voice/bundler/DEVELOPER.md

 For each locale the processing pipeline runs these steps:

 1. Checks the minority-language rule (< 5 unique speakers -> age/gender redacted)
-2. Downloads MP3 clips (from a previous full release, a delta tarball, or GCS fallback)
+2. Fetches MP3 clips -- streams previous-release and delta tarballs from GCS directly through `tar -xzf -` into the working directory (tarballs never land on disk), then prunes GDPR-deleted clips via a shell `sort`+`comm` pass against the DB query, with individual GCS download as a fallback for missing clips
 3. Measures total audio duration via the `mp3-duration-reporter` binary
 4. Filters problem clips -- clips exceeding 30 s are excluded; clips below 500 ms or between 17-30 s are flagged as warnings but kept
 5. Runs CorporaCreator (Python) to split clips into `train / dev / test` sets
 6. Writes reported and validated sentences TSVs
 7. Generates a datasheet (`README.md`) for the locale
-8. Compresses all locale files into a `.tar.gz` archive
+8. Compresses all locale files into a `.tar.gz` and streams it directly to GCS (no local tarball)
-9. Uploads the archive to GCS
+9. Streams a metadata-only `.tar.gz` archive directly to GCS
-10. Compresses and uploads a separate metadata-only archive
-11. Calculates and uploads per-locale stats JSON
+10. Calculates and uploads per-locale stats JSON
-12. Cleans up temporary files
+11. Cleans up temporary files
-13. Flushes the process log and problem-clip report to Redis; GCS snapshots are uploaded every 10 completed locales and at the end of the run
+12. Flushes the process log and problem-clip report to Redis; GCS snapshots are uploaded every 10 completed locales and at the end of the run
-14. On the final locale: cleans up all release-scoped Redis keys and drains the BullMQ queue
+13. On the final locale: cleans up all release-scoped Redis keys and drains the BullMQ queue

 ---